We are no longer accepting applications for Spring 2014. For Spring 2015, please revisit this page in August 2014.

 Students must have a minimum cumulative USC GPA of 3.0 and must study abroad in the second semester of Junior year.
 Students must have completed the School of Journalism Core Curriculum of Newswriting (202, 203), Reporting (302, 303), and Production (306 or 308).

-For Spring 2013, the ESTIMATED cost of the program is $27,100.
-This includes tuition, housing, insurance, transportation and food.
+For Spring 2014, the ESTIMATED cost of the program is $29,684.
+This includes tuition, housing, health insurance, round-trip airfare and personal expenses (food, entertainment, weekend travel, etc).

 Financial aid and tuition remission may be applied.